 Are you applying for a grant that requires you to demonstrate that your project is supported by the Alpine CRC?
 The Alpine CRC have put together a proforma to assist you with this step.

 Submit your application for endorsement as soon as possible to enable the Alpine CRC to review your project.

 Community members applying for the BRV LER grants will require this letter of support.

 The Alpine CRC is seeking expressions of interest (EOI) for a representative from Bright and surrounds and a representative from the Kiewa Valley to join the Alpine CRC.

 Community members from a variety of backgrounds and experiences in Bright and surrounds and the Kiewa Valley are encouraged to apply.

 More info is available in the Expressions of Interest Pack.

 For more information, email the Bushfire Recovery Team at firstname.lastname@example.org or call Alpine Shire Council on 5755 0555.

-The Alpine CRC and Alpine Shire Council would like to thank Malcolm Hubbard, Bruce Hore, Barbara Talbot, and Kellie Gray for their time and input into establishing the foundations of the Alpine CRC, and wish them all the best with what comes in the future.
+The Alpine CRC and Alpine Shire Council would like to thank Malcolm Hubbard, Bruce Hore, Barbara Talbot, Kellie Gray, Malcolm McPherson, and Charlotte Chambers for their time and input into establishing the foundations of the Alpine CRC, and wish them all the best with what comes in the future.